 Postponing Salary Discussion

 Hopefully, based on prior research, you will already know the going salary range of the job you are interviewing for.
-Therefore, premature discussion of salary serves no useful function for you.
+If so, premature discussion of salary serves no useful function for you.

-If job ads or application blanks request salary information, insert, instead, a brief *'delay statement/' such as "to be discussed during interview,'' "Open salary, depending on nature of job," "Negotiable."
+If job ads or application blanks request salary information, insert, instead, a brief delay statement such as "to be discussed during interview,'' "Open salary, depending on nature of job," or "Negotiable."